Energy News

 But the dredging continues regardless.

-On a recent visit to the region, AFP saw several ramshackle mining rafts on the river.
+On a visit to the region earlier this year, AFP saw several ramshackle mining rafts on the river.

-"People are afraid to report it, everyone remains silent," said Bernardino Mosquera, another of Atrato's guardians told AFP.
+"People are afraid to report it, everyone remains silent," Bernardino Mosquera, another of Atrato's guardians, told AFP.

 That includes the river's custodians.
 They say they have received death threats for combating illegal mining.

-Colombia is the most dangerous country in the world for environmental activists, with 79 land and environmental activists killed in 2023 alone, according to a report published earlier this month by Global Witness, a watchdog.
+Colombia is the most dangerous country in the world for environmental activists, with 361 killed since 2018, the Colombian peace foundation Pares said in a report last month.

 The judge who endowed the Atrato with basic rights, Jorge Ivan Palacio, has blamed "a lack of political will" and corruption for the state's failure to properly implement the ruling.